LTstrange/satellite-simulator/ROADMAP.md

 - [x] ISL display.

 ## V0.2.0
-- [x] Brp based network control.
+- [ ] Brp based network control.
-- [x] add satellites using python.
-- [ ] set ISLs using python.
-- [ ] static ISL and dynamic ISL for xGrid constellation.
+- [ ] Implement static and/or dynamic ISL for xGrid constellation.
+    By using some group logic, satellites in one groud can only link to another group.
-- [ ] fetch ISLs using python.
+- [ ] Python code interaction: fetch/create ISLs, add satellites/orbits, and more.
 - [ ] Better UI.
 - [ ] Better Documentation. (mdbook)
+- [ ] Accept TLE file
+- [ ] Separate orbit and satellites functionality

 ## Uncategorized

 Recording planned and future tasks.

 Functionality:
-- Implement some kind of double-pass connection for ISL simulation. (and set it as the default for simulation stability)
 - Realtime mode: Cant change the time speed, sync with system time, maybe useful for realtime accurate simulation.
-- Add statistic Plugin to track some important Data.
+- python control:
+    - create satellites
+    - create ISLs between satellites

 Bug Fix:
 - Maintain simulation when window is minimized.

 Perfomance:
-- Separate orbit param and satellite param, enabling calc orbit and sate movement separately.
 - Resolve performance issues caused by gizmos.
 (Partialy fixed, waiting for (component_gizmo/GizmoAsset))
+- Separate orbit param and satellite param, enabling calc orbit and sate movement separately.

 UI:
-- Tend to use ui rather than config file.
-- Connection saturation rate
 - Implement mouse drag on macos.
+- Tend to use ui and python code rather than config file.